MarkMichon1/BitGlitter-Python/README.md

 # Acknowledgements
 Thank you to Tanmay Mishra for giving me guidance during planning of the library, as well as its initial development.
-A big thank you to Jack Robison as well for his continued advice.
+A big thank you to Jack Robison as well for his continued wisdom.

 **The third party libraries that make BitGlitter possible:**